szilvia-csernus/community-transport/README.md

 4. Run `pipenv install 'Flask-SQLAlchemy<3' psycopg2 sqlalchemy=1.4.46 pep8 autopep8 pylint pylint-flask` - after executing this command, the `.venv` folder should be populated.
 5. Reload VSCode window.
 6. Run `pipenv shell` to enter the virtual environment - if your prompt starts with `(community-transport)`, you are successfully iside the virtual environment.
 7. Create your own `env.py` file as mine was not pushed to Github.
-In your `.gitignore` file, you should list `env.py` so your secrets will not be revealed in your gitHub repo.
+In your `.gitignore` file, you should list `env.py` so your secrets will not be revealed in your GitHub repo.
 In the `env.py` file, specify the followings:

     ```python
     import os